Areas of Applications

 Consider now simulation of correlated binary responses from the

-from the link function.
-For the dependence structure, assume that the
+function.
+For the dependence structure, assume that the correlation

-without utilizing the NORTA method, one can employ the tetra-variate
+utilizing the NORTA method, one can employ the tetra-variate extreme

-are independent random vectors from the tetra-variate extreme value
+vectors from the tetra-variate extreme value distribution with

 u_{i4}\right)=\exp\left\{-\left[\sum_{t=1}^4